-3.39.1 Streaming Cryptographic Services
+3.33.1 Streaming Cryptographic Services

-KMIP 1.3 extended the support for cryptographic services that were added in KMIP 1.2 to allow for multi-part (streaming) operations where the data required for the operations may be provided in multiple separate requests.
+KMIP allows for multi-part (streaming) operations where the data required for the operations may be provided in multiple separate requests.
 Each of the existing encryption, decryption, signature generation, signature verification, MAC generation, MAC verification, and general hashing operations now support additional parameters to allow for each of the stages of multi-part usage - initialization, update, and finalization.

-The server returns to the client a correlation value in the first response.
+The server returns to the client a Correlation Value in the first response.
 This correlation value is used by the client in each subsequent request for performing multi-part (streaming) operations.
 Each cryptographic operation has additional optional parameters in the request that enable the client to indicate which stage of multi-part usage (initialization, update, and finalization) is being requested.

-A KMIP 1.3 or later client can use the Query Capability Information to determine if a KMIP 1.3 or later server supports the multi-part (streaming) operations by checking the Streaming Capability is set to true in the response to a Query operation with the Query Function value of Query Capability Information.
+A client can use the Query Capability Information to determine if a KMIP server supports the multi-part (streaming) operations by checking if the Streaming Capability is set to true in the response to a Query operation with the Query Function value of Query Capability Information.

-3.39.2 Security Considerations for Server State Handling.
+3.33.2 Security Considerations for Server State Handling.

-When a server is processing a correlation value either for asynchronous or multi-part (streaming) operations and matching an incoming request against server state on behalf of a client the following may be relevant to consider as part of determining whether or not to accept the specified correlation value:
+When a server is processing a correlation value either for asynchronous or multi-part (streaming) operations and matching an incoming request against server state on behalf of a client, the following may be relevant to consider as part of determining whether or not to accept the specified correlation value:

-- Matching TLS mutual authentication client credentials - Matching KMIP authentication header information - Matching link-level (network end-point) details (i.e. source address information) - Matching TLS session identifiers - Requiring the first and last operations to be within a specified time period - Requiring each operations to be within a specified time period - Re-check the access rights on all referenced managed objects
+- Matching TLS mutual authentication client credentials - Matching KMIP authentication header information - Matching link-level (network end-point) details (i.e. source address information) - Matching TLS session identifiers - Requiring the first and last operations to be within a specified time period - Requiring each operation to be within a specified time period - Re-check the access rights on all referenced managed objects